 Two-thirds of German online retailers sell cross-border

-Cross-border e-commerce in Germany has grown enormously in recent years: according to a DIHK study from September 2019, in which 341 German retailers and manufacturers with online sales took part, 66 per cent of them now also sell their goods abroad, most of them to Austria, France, the Netherlands, and Switzerland.
+Cross-border e-commerce in Germany has grown enormously recently: according to a DIHK study from September 2019, in which 341 German retailers and manufacturers with online sales took part, 66 per cent of them now also sell their goods abroad, most of them to Austria, France, the Netherlands, and Switzerland.
 Another 17 per cent do not have international online shops, but receive orders from abroad on their German sales platform.
 According to the VISA Global Merchant E-Commerce Study from December 2019, the figures are also similar, with around two-thirds of online retailers selling abroad.
 The forecasts for online trade are generally good, with solid growth still expected here.
-That is why 73 per cent of German companies that have not yet positioned themselves internationally also want to do so shortly; 87 per cent of all internationally surveyed online retailers consider expansion into new markets crucial.
+That is why 73 per cent of German companies that still need to position themselves internationally also want to do so shortly; 87 per cent of all internationally surveyed online retailers consider expansion into new markets crucial.

 Substantial increase in turnover through cross-border e-commerce